 Just like my recipes for Instant Pot Fettuccine Alfredo and Instant Pot Zuppa Toscana, this recipe for Instant Pot Chicken Cacciatore delivers a classic Italian dish much faster than the classic recipe, yet sacrifices NOTHING in terms of flavor.

 Chicken thighs are quickly braised with a rich sauce made with tomatoes, wine, capers, and garlic.
 Add in peppers, onions, olives, and mushrooms, this dish has it all!
 But best of all, this recipe is easy enough to prepare for a weeknight meal, yet impressive enough to serve for company.

 Ingredients for Chicken Cacciatore

-- White wine: The wine adds incredible flavor to this dish.
-I recommend a dry white wine such as a chardonnay or pinot grigio, to add a nice acidic depth of flavor to the cacciatore.
-Feel free to use additional chicken stock in place of the wine if you don't care to cook with alcohol.
+- White wine: I recommend using a dry white wine, such as a chardonnay or pinot grigio, to add a nice acidic depth of flavor to the cacciatore.
+Feel free to use additional chicken stock/broth in place of the wine if you don't care to cook with alcohol.

-- Capers: Capers add the perfect salty, briny finish to this dish.
+- Capers: Capers add the perfect salty, briny finish to the cacciatore.
 If you happen to not like capers, you can omit them, but keep in mind you may need to finish with additional salt.